-The Action Plan was first adopted in March 2021 and covers the State's work from FY 20-21 through FY 22-23.
-The plan focused on the highest-priority strategies that will have the greatest impact, with a commitment to update Activities during FY 22-23.
-This update also includes the addition of five additional departments added to the council when the Homeless Coordinating and Financing Council was reformed into the California Interagency Council on Homelessness in January 2022.
+The Action Plan was first adopted in March 2021 and has since been updated versions have been adopted in September 2022 and September 2023.

+The plan focuses on the highest-priority strategies that will have the greatest impact, with a commitment to update Activities annually.
+This year's update captures the full depth of activities related to housing and homelessness being implemented in FY 23-24.

-The Plan requires a focus on performance measurement and analyses.
-Performance measures are identified for every Activity, and implementation progress will be reported to the Council on a regular basis.
-Cal ICH will use data from the State's newly developed Homeless Data Integration System, from the U.S. Department of Housing and Urban Development, and from the California Department of Education to assess the impact of Federal, State, and local efforts; to document and analyze racial inequities; and to refine this Plan's Objectives and Activities.
+Implementation of the Plan requires a focus on performance measurement and analyses:

+- Performance measures are identified for every Activity, and implementation progress will be reported to the Interagency Council on a regular basis. - Cal ICH will use data from the State's Homeless Data Integration System, from the U.S. Department of Housing and Urban Development, and from the California Department of Education to: assess the impact of Federal, State, and local efforts; document and analyze racial inequities; and refine the State's Objectives and Activities.

-Cal ICH, along with its member agencies and departments, will pursue the Plan's vision with shared accountability across State entities and with local partners, including consistent and transparent reporting of progress in the implementation of the Plan.
-The Action Plan Implementation Progress Report for Fiscal Year 20-21 was prepared based upon reporting provided by all of the Council's member agencies and departments, and was adopted by the Council in November 2021.
-A progress report for FY 21-22 is being prepared at this time for release in Fall 2022.
+Further, all Interagency Council member agencies and departments will pursue the Plan's vision with shared accountability across State entities and with local partners, including consistent and transparent reporting of progress in the implementation of the Plan:

+- The Action Plan Implementation Progress Report is prepared annually based upon reporting provided by all Interagency Council member agencies and departments. - The Fiscal Year 21-22 Report was adopted by the Council in February 2023.
+A progress report for FY 22-23 will be released in Fall 2023.